mulesoft-consulting/mule4-skeleton-project/README.md

 # mule4-skeleton-project
 The skeleton-project is an example application that can be used as a template for building a Mule application.

+Note, the scope features of minimal-logging are not displayed correctly by Studio 7.1 or 7.2.
+Support for displaying SDK connector scopes is expected in Studio 7.3.

 ## Uses

 The project contains examples using: